hejny/HackPrague2019/README.md

-!!!
-This app was made on a hackathon and not maintained after that.
-So expect a very pure code quality.
+# `This app was made on a hackathon and not maintained after that.
+So expect a very pure code quality.`

 # HackPrague2019